ezsystems/commerce-documentation/docs/guide/landing_page/landing_page_api.md

 The controller is able to render a different template if required (parameter template).
 `SilversolutionsEshopBundle:Catalog:slider.html.twig` is used by default.

 The caching strategy can be defined in the config file.
-Since it is dynamic, you should use `vary: cookie`.
+The strategy is dynamic, so use `vary: cookie`.

 ``` yaml
 silver_eshop.default.http_cache: